terrenjpeterson/caloriecounter/README.md

 - Shock (Sample utterances - wow, ouch)
 - MyName (Sample utterances - what is your name)
 - HelpRequest (Built-in intent - uses AWS sample utterances like - Help)
+- NewRestaurant (Sample utterance - New restaurant.
+This clears out the session.)

 Within each of the intents, sample utterances are provided that construct the potential sentances that a user may provide.
 The value of the slot (i.e. Large Fry) gets passed to the lambda function as a unique attribute.